 ISS Score Explained – And Where You Can Find Yours

-“ISS score” stands for Inspection Selection System score, and it was initially created by the Federal Motor Carrier Safety Administration (FMCSA), to help roadside commercial vehicle enforcement officers make quick decisions on whether or not a truck should be inspected.
-Rather than having an officer look up numerous CSA measurements for a given carrier, to aid in truck inspection screening, the ISS score method uses a formula to amalgamate many safety score measures into a single score between 0 and 100.
+“ISS score” stands for Inspection Selection System score, and was developed by the Federal Motor Carrier Safety Administration (FMCSA) to help roadside commercial vehicle enforcement officers make quick decisions on whether or not a truck should be inspected.
+Rather than having an officer look up numerous CSA measurements for a given carrier, to aid in truck inspection screening, the ISS score method uses a formula to amalgamate the various safety measures into a single score between 0 and 100.
 The FMCSA provides recommendations on whether an officer should occasionally inspect, always inspect, or rarely inspect a vehicle, depending on where the carrier’s ISS score lies in the 0 to 100 range.
 Like golf, a lower score is better.
 So the ISS is above all a decision-aid for commercial vehicle roadside vehicle safety inspections.

-But with the advent of both transponder based and GPS/internet based weigh station bypass services, like Drivewyze PreClear, ISS scores have also become a means by which state law enforcement agencies can automatically screen incoming trucks in order to provide them with bypass commands or pull-in instructions.
-When a truck that is enrolled in a bypass service approaches a participating inspection site, the bypass service typically looks at the carrier ISS score, along with registration status, IFTA status, weight measurements from any embedded weigh in motion (WIM) scales, and other measures, to determine the rate at which a given truck will be given a green light bypass command.
-Just as officers use IIS score at the station to determine the likelihood of performing an inspection, bypass services like Drivewyze use the carrier ISS score to determine the rate at which a truck needs to pull in at all.
-Enrolled trucks with an outstanding carrier ISS score may be told to pull in only 2% of the time, while those with a poorer ISS score may need to pull in 25%, 40% or more of the time.
+But with the advent of both transponder-based and GPS/internet-based weigh station bypass services, like Drivewyze PreClear, ISS scores have also become a means by which state law enforcement agencies can automatically screen incoming trucks in order to provide them with bypass commands or pull-in instructions.
+When a truck that is enrolled in a bypass service approaches a participating inspection site, the bypass service typically looks at the carrier’s ISS score, along with registration status, IFTA status, weight measurements from any embedded weigh-in-motion (WIM) scales, and other measures, to determine the rate at which a given truck will be given a green light bypass command.
+Just as officers use a carrier’s ISS score at the station to determine the likelihood of performing an inspection, bypass services like Drivewyze check it to determine the rate at which a truck needs to pull in at all.
+Enrolled trucks with an outstanding carrier ISS score may be told to pull in only 2% of the time, while those with a poorer carrier ISS score may need to pull in 25%, 40% or more of the time.

 How to Find Your ISS Score